 For the most part, this is still widely considered masculinity today, although the 3 P’s look slightly different in different cultures.
 It’s why a frat bro who bangs half a sorority is a stud, while the sorority girl who blows the baseball team is a slut.
 It’s why a woman who speaks up at board meetings is seen as shrill and bitchy, and a man who talks over people and demeans them in front of others is seen as bold and a strong leader.

-But this version of masculinity evolved for a particularly socially-beneficial reason — to protect us from invaders and protect the town and kill bears and stuff.
+But this version of masculinity evolved for a particularly socially-beneficial reason—to protect us from invaders and protect the town and kill bears and stuff.
 We needed men to fuck a lot because something like half of your kids didn’t survive into puberty.
 We needed them to provide because you never knew when the next horrible winter was around the corner.

-And the fact that this form of masculinity came at a cost — both to the men in terms of their own health and mortality, and to society in terms of violence and patriarchal dominance — was discounted.
+And the fact that this form of masculinity came at a cost—both to the men in terms of their own health and mortality, and to society in terms of violence and patriarchal dominance—was discounted.
 Who cares if men die, suffer, and lose their minds at startling rates?
 It’s simply the price we pay for protection and prosperity (and babies).

 The problem is that today, things have changed:

 - Violence has largely been automated or outsourced or just plain eliminated.
 Factory farms provide our food.
 Small, specialized militaries protect our borders.
-But given how economically interdependent and wealthy the world has become, violence has declined.
+And given how economically interdependent and wealthy the world has become, violence has declined.

 - Service economies mean that women are just as capable (and perhaps even more capable) to work and earn a living than men are at most professions.
 Male advantages in strength and expendability are no longer necessary for a healthy society.